 The library comprises the University Library (UB), the Medical Library (MB) at the Norrland University Hospital (NUS), UB Arts Campus at the Arts Campus and Centre for Educational Development (UPL).

 UmUB originates from "Vetenskapliga biblioteket i Umeå" (the Scientific Library in Umeå) which was established at Umeå stadsbibliotek (Umeå City Library) in 1950.
-In 1958, when government decided to establish a medical college in Umeå, a medical library was created as well, leading to an enhancement of the activities at Vetenskapliga biblioteket.
+In 1958, when the government decided to establish a medical college in Umeå, a medical library was created as well, leading to an enhancement of the activities at Vetenskapliga biblioteket.

 Umeå University Library is a European Documentation Centre (EDC).

 EDC is a body designated by the European Commission.
-The purpose is to develop studies and research and make information from the European union (EU) available to the general public.
+The purpose is to develop studies and research and make information from the European Union (EU) available to the general public.
 There are ten EDC libraries in Sweden.